ultravideo/uvg266/README.md

                                same length, start with same value, and can contain maximum 16 or 36 - starting value elements.
 [17,27,32,44]
+      --(no-)dual-tree       : Use separate CTU structure for luma and chroma in intra slices.

 Compression tools:
       --(no-)deblock <beta:tc> : Deblocking filter.
 [0:0]